itod/threadutils/README.md

 A threshold is a way to block multiple threads until a threshold is met.

 A threshold object will block any thread that calls its `-await` method until a given number of threads have have done so.
-At that point, the threshold is met, and all waiting threads will be unblocked and allowed to continue.
+At that point, the threshold is met, and all waiting threads will be unblocked and allowed to continue simultaneously.

 A threshold is useful for designs which call for a specific number of independent actors or tasks (represented as threads) with no centralized mediator or controller.
-Using a threshold, these threads can be created and blocked until the exact moment when the desired number are waiting.
+Using a threshold, these threads can be created and blocked until the exact moment when the desired number have been initialized and are waiting.
 Then, they all continue simultaneously.

 ####Create